SouthGreenPlatform/genoring/README.md

   - "update_<container_name>.sh" will be called on the corresponding container to perform updates.
-  Note: When running shell scripts inside containers, the GenoRing "modules" directory is mounted in the container as "/genoring/modules" and allow access to module's files if needed.
+  Note: When running shell scripts inside containers, the GenoRing "modules" directory is copied in the container as "/genoring/modules" and allow access to module's files if needed.
   Note: Hook scripts may be called more than one time after a site installation.
   It is up to the script to not perform several time a same operation if it has